 Several centralized exchanges have been victims of hacks since 2013.
 This has made spot traders and margin traders to seek a safer option for trading their digital assets.

-Even though exchanges like FTX and Bitfinex allow margin traders to trade crypto with an advanced derivatives product like leveraged tokens, not all traders are comfortable with trading derivative products on such exchanges.
+Even though exchanges like Bitfinex allow margin traders to trade crypto with an advanced derivatives product like leveraged tokens, not all traders are comfortable with trading derivative products on such exchanges.

 Hence, there has been a great need for a decentralized exchange for trading leveraged tokens and perpetual contracts.

 This is why dYdX was created.to serve as a decentralized crypto derivatives exchange that offers various margin trading and perpetual options for traders in a more secure way.

 If you have always wondered what the fuss about dYdX is and what gives the token value, this article is the right article to read to have a robust understanding of the dYdX token and its ecosystem.